A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Proposed Approach

 \subsection{Direct Adversarial Training and Lipschitz Continuity}

-In this part, we analyze the relationship between DAT and gradient penalty.
-The result demonstrates that our method can adjust the Lipschitz constant adaptively.
+{Minimizing the Lipschitz constant through gradient penalty could stabilize the training of the discriminator, thus ensuring the convergence of the GANs \cite{mescheder2018training}.
+However, recent studies \cite{wu2021gradient} demonstrate that the limitation restricts the capacity of the discriminator and thus deteriorates the performance of the generative model.} In this part, we analyze the relationship between DAT and gradient penalty.
+The result demonstrates that our method can minimize the Lipschitz constant of the discriminator adaptively.
 The instability of GANs training is mainly caused by the discriminator, and our adversarial training is only for the discriminator, so we do not consider the generator at present.
 For adversarial perturbation of real images $\delta(x_r)=-\epsilon\cdot\nabla_{x_r}\big(\left|g_1(D(x_r))-\overline{ g_1( D(x_f))}\right|\big)$, the loss function of the discriminator can be written as: